All About Frankincense

 Fast Facts About Frankincense on the Beachside blog

 Kathleen Ketola is a Licensed Acupuncturist and the owner of Beachside Community Acupuncture.
-She loves providing affordable acupuncture to the residents of Addison, Dallas, and Farmers Branch, Texas, and educating the general public on how acupuncture and Traditional Chinese Medicine can treat everything from pain to infertility to stress and beyond.
+She loves providing affordable acupuncture to the residents of McKinney, Texas, and surrounding cities like Prosper, Frisco, and Plano, but she also enjoys educating the general public on how acupuncture and Traditional Chinese Medicine (TCM) can treat everything from pain to infertility to stress and beyond.
 Click "Book Now" at the top of this page to book an appointment or feel free to contact her at (214) 417-2260.